luphord/awesome-stars/README.md

 ## Java

+- [moneywallet](https://github.com/AndreAle94/moneywallet) - An android application that let you track your expenses
 - [jitsi](https://github.com/jitsi/jitsi) - Jitsi is an audio/video and chat communicator that supports protocols such as SIP, XMPP/Jabber, IRC and many other useful features.
 - [syncthing-android](https://github.com/syncthing/syncthing-android) - Wrapper of syncthing for Android.
 - [keycloak](https://github.com/keycloak/keycloak) - Open Source Identity and Access Management For Modern Applications and Services